Pay-In-One

 Avoid bankruptcy

-*To be eligible – you need to work and earn $700+/week
+To be eligible for Pay-In-One – you need to work and earn $700+/week

 How does it work?

 We work with you and your creditors to develop an affordable payment plan for all your outstanding debts.
-We deal with Australia’s banks, finance companies and major creditors every single day to negotiate affordable solutions for clients who want to repay their debts.
-To see if Pay-In-One is right for you – apply today.
+We have established relationships with Australia’s major banks, finance companies and creditors, so we know how to negotiate outcomes that work for you.”.
+To see if Pay-In-One is right for you – submit your request today.

 What debts can be included?